Full Time Program

 The Factory Acting Studio believes that practical wisdom along with a strong foundation of knowledge is integral to working within our entertainment industry.
 Our teachers are professional working actors and award-winning actors.
 They have been taught by, studied with or worked with some of the best acting practitioners in the world.
 All teachers are currently employed and up-to-date with Australian and International film and television industry.
 It is due to their industry expertise and incredible insight that students are exposed to current and relevant industry knowledge.
 All our actors showreels and headshots and packages will be sent to top local and national acting agents.

 Our Full time program is by audition only which means that positions in this course are limited.
-Auditions will be held on the 4th – 6th December 2019.
+Auditions will be held on the 4th – 6th December 2019 and 15th – 17th Jan 2020.
 Students will need to prepare a monologue of their choosing and all call backs will be asked to shoot a self test.
 Once accepted into the program a course deposit will be required.

-Course fees: $12,500 incl GST – Weekly deferred payment plan option available along with an initial deposit and term payments plans available as well.
-Course commences 29th January 2019.
+Course fees: $12,500 incl GST – Weekly deferred payment plan options over 60 weeks available along with an initial deposit and term payments plans available as well.
+Course commences 29th January 2020.

 This program is a 30 week program and runs three full days each week.
 Wednesday – Friday 9am – 5pm